Hey…I’m Jack, co-founder of SkilledSurvival and TheResilientLife.

 Want a free 78 item prepper checklist?

-You must invest in the right gear BEFORE the next crisis comes along if you want to be more resilient.
+If you want to be more resilient, you must invest in the right gear BEFORE the next crisis arrives.

 So take this prepper gear list and knock off each until you’ve completed them.